 I can’t speak highly enough of customer.io – if you need automated triggered emails, I encourage you to check their service out.

 If this new feature is something we feel may be an item that helps people decide to use 6Q, we may also write a blog post about it.
 The blog post shown in the slide above can be seen over here.

 I feel it’s important to make mention of these larger features, one for the hope this may convert more of our free trial users, but also to illustrate that we’re constantly refining and working on the system, overall.

-So, that’s my take on feature requests in a SaaS environment, and how we as a small start-up team handle them.
+So, that’s my take on how we handle feature requests in a SaaS environment, and how we as a small start-up team handle them whilst creating Australian software for the world.
 It’s likely not perfect and may even go against everything that your team does, however it’s how we currently work.